CC-MNNIT/2021-22-Classes/Linux/README.md

 * Inter Process Communication(Pipe, FIFO)

 ### Reference Books:
-* **The linux command line** (TLCL) book : [here](http://sourceforge.net/projects/linuxcommand/files/TLCL/17.10/TLCL-17.10.pdf/download)
+* **The linux command line** ([TLCL](https://linuxcommand.org/tlcl.php)) book : [download here](https://sourceforge.net/projects/linuxcommand/files/TLCL/19.01/TLCL-19.01.pdf/download)
 * Unix - Concepts and Applications by Sumitabha Das.
 * Advanced Programming in the UNIX environment by Richard W. Stevens.

-> Note: This is not the syllabus and are just few topics you should explore.
+> Note: The above topic list is not the syllabus and are just few topics you should explore.